SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 >
 > 10.2.1 Proportion of people living below 50 per cent of median income, by sex, age and persons with disabilities

-This target is interpreted to cover research about
+This target is interpreted to cover research about the social, economic and political inclusion of all.
+Special attention is paid to people in a disadvantaged position due to any characteristic, e.g. age, gender or disability (horizontal inequalities).

+This target handles empowering people who face horizontal inequalities.
+This refers to groups of people who share an identity characteristic like race or religion and can therefore be exposed to the same kind of inequalities.
+(Stewart 2016).

 ```py
 TS=